sarojbelbase/alamari/README.md

 >>> replace('I love this alamari package', 'alamari', 'daraaazzz')
 >>> 'I love this daraaazzz package'

-# get datetime object from a string or text
+# get a datetime object from a string or text
 >>> parse_date('2021, June 5th 5:55')
 >>> datetime(2021, 6, 5, 5, 55)